-Many NGOs need volunteers for counseling the youth in situations like school dropouts, substance abuse, violent behavior, emotional distress, depression, children with special needs, etc. You can conduct activity-based workshops for positivity, so that their minds are diverted from the cause of their distress.
+Many NGOs need volunteers for counselling the youth in situations like school dropouts, substance abuse, violent behaviour, emotional distress, depression, children with special needs, etc. You can conduct activity-based workshops for positivity, so that their minds are diverted from the cause of their distress.
 You can organize activities like sports, dance, music, dramatics, etc which help to improve the mood and encourage positive thinking.

 This does not mean you need medical knowledge.
 Medical volunteering involves two types of activities:

 One such organization that has done really good work in the field of cancer treatment and support is the non-profit organization Max Foundation.